samdanTetteh/Kotlin-MPP-Android-IOS/README.md

 ## Notes
+This app displays an initial data of 200 todos in a recyclerview from [Jsonplaceholder](https://jsonplaceholder.typicode.com/todos) and persisted on device, making sure application follows the [Single source of truth](https://developer.android.com/jetpack/guide#truth) analogy.
+Once this is done all other requests for data is done locally.

 ## MVVM (Model-View-View-Model)
 MVVM is my preferred design pattern as it make sure you write quality maintainable code and also helps to follow